chayanC7mondal/HACKINNO/README.md

-# HACKINNO 🌟🚀
+# NEWSIEE🌟🚀

-Welcome to **HACKINNO** – a groundbreaking project designed to revolutionize news consumption with intelligent features for summarization, validity verification, and interactive engagement.
-This repository includes the code and resources for HACKINNO, showcasing a sophisticated system built with a diverse tech stack to deliver reliable news and an engaging user experience.
+Welcome to **NEWSIEE** – a groundbreaking project designed to revolutionize news consumption with intelligent features for summarization, validity verification, and interactive engagement.
+This repository includes the code and resources for NEWSIEE, showcasing a sophisticated system built with a diverse tech stack to deliver reliable news and an engaging user experience.

 ## Table of Contents 📚